-Backpack

-Sleeping Bag - lightweight; not bulky if you are backpacking

-Sleeping Pad - lightweight; not bulky if you are backpacking

-Tent - waterproof with a rainfly; seal seams on a new tent; lightweight if

-backpacking

-Rainwear - Coat with a hood and pants; or Poncho and gaiters(keep your pants dry) Footwear - Leather(seams sealed and waterproofed) or Goretex type hiking boots.
+Backpack Sleeping Bag - lightweight; not bulky if you are backpacking Sleeping Pad - lightweight; not bulky if you are backpacking Tent - waterproof with a rainfly; seal seams on a new tent; lightweight if backpacking Rainwear - Coat with a hood and pants; or Poncho and gaiters(keep your pants dry) Footwear - Leather(seams sealed and waterproofed) or Goretex type hiking boots.
 Rubber boots if appropriate.
-Extra lightweight shoes for camp

-Pants and/or shorts if appropriate

-Shirt - lightweight, short and/or long sleeved depending on degree of sun

-protection needed

-Socks - 1 pair per day

-Lightweight jacket or sweatshirt for cool mornings and evenings

-Hat - for sun protection

-Complete change of clothes

-Water bottle, Canteen or hydration pack for water - filled if no water is available

-at campsite or on trail

-Ц Personal Hygiene - toothbrush, paste, soap, wash cloth, etc.

-First Aid Kit

-Emergency Kit - space blanket, waterproof matches, tinder, candle, mirror, short

-rope, compass, whistle(plastic or metal with a cover), alcohol wipes,

-different sized bandages, etc.

-H Medication if required (EPI pens, etc.) Flashlight (make sure batteries are strong) extra if lightweight or in a drive to

-campsite

-Pocket knife(if you bring a Tote'n Chip card)

-Ħ Compass

-Mess kit

-Ħ Day pack - if appropriate

-Plastic trash bags for dirty clothes

-Snacks for the trail - should be energy type foods, not just candy

-Small shovel and toilet paper

-Chapstick

-Sunscreen

-Insect repellent

-Ц Firem'n Chit card - if you will be involved with fire of any kind

-Totin' Chip card - if you will be carrying and/or using a knife, ax or hatchet
+Extra lightweight shoes for camp Pants and/or shorts if appropriate Shirt - lightweight, short and/or long sleeved depending on degree of sun protection needed \vdash Socks - 1 pair per day \mathbb{H} Lightweight jacket or sweatshirt for cool mornings and evenings H Hat - for sun protection H Complete change of clothes Water bettle, Cantoon or hydration pack for water, filled if no water is available.
+Water bottle, Canteen or hydration pack for water - filled if no water is available at campsite or on trail Personal Hygiene - toothbrush, paste, soap, wash cloth, etc. H First Aid Kit H Emergency Kit - space blanket, waterproof matches, tinder, candle, mirror, short rope, compass, whistle(plastic or metal with a cover), alcohol wipes, different sized bandages, etc. Medication if required (EPI pens, etc.) Flashlight (make sure batteries are strong) extra if lightweight or in a drive to campsite Pocket knife(if you bring a Tote'n Chip card) Compass Mess kit Day pack - if appropriate Plastic trash bags for dirty clothes Snacks for the trail - should be energy type foods, not just candy Small shovel and toilet paper \vdash Chapstick \vdash Sunscreen \vdash Insect repellent \vdash Firem'n Chit card - if you will be involved with fire of any kind 1 1 Totin' Chip card - if you will be carrying and/or using a knife, ax or hatchet